astnstn/pywfe/docs/source/examples/analytical_beam.rst

 which describes the two nodes, the field quantities `w`, `phi` (repeated on each node), and the coordinates of each degree of freedom.
 The coordinates are given in `x` and `y` with two lists for demonstrative purposes.
 Only the first is required for this 1D model.

+NOTE: It is important that the waveguide axis is correctly chosen.
+By default the first axis in the coordinate set is used as the waveguide axis.
+If your mesh information contains coordinates `[x_arr, y_arr, z_arr]` for example, and `z_arr` is the waveguide axis, then set `axis = 2` or `axis = -1` when initialising the model.

 The pywfe.Model object can now be created

 .. code-block:: python